yiliubiostat/yiliubiostat/README.md

 - 👋 Hi, I’m Yi Liu
-- 👀 I’m interested in statistical methodology and their applications in practices!
+- 👀 I’m interested in statistical methodology and their applications in practice!
 - 🌱 I’m currently learning causal inference, missing data analysis, theory of empirical processes...
 - 💞️ I’m looking to pursue a PhD study in Statistics in the next 4-5 years...
 - 📫 How to reach me: yi.liu.biostat[at]gmail.com